pyiron/pyiron_atomistics/docs/installation.md

 ```

 The `ssh_host` defines the name of the login node, with `ssh_username` the user on the remote machine and `known_hosts`
 and `ssh_key` the local configuration files to connect to the remote host.
-Currently pyiron only supports ssh key based
+Currently, pyiron only supports ssh key based
 authentification for remote calculation.
 By setting `ssh_continous_connection`, the same connection is reused for data
 transfers which is commonly more efficient than creating individual connections for each command.
 Still, this assumes
 that the connection between the workstation or group server and the remote HPC cluster is stable.
 If this is not the
 case - for example, when using a mobile connection - it is recommended to disable this option.
 The `ssh_remote_config_dir`
 defines the configuration of the queuing system on the remote cluster.
-Finally the calculations are copied from the
+Finally, the calculations are copied from the
 local directory `ssh_local_path` to the remote directory `ssh_remote_path`.
 In the above example, if a calculation is
 submitted in the directory `/home/jan/pyiron/projects/first/subproject` then the files are copied to
 `/u/janj/remote/first/subproject`.
 By retaining the path when transfering the files it is easier to debug failed
 calculations.
-Finally the queues are defined locally to have quick access to the queue configurations, but it is not
+Finally, the queues are defined locally to have quick access to the queue configurations, but it is not
 necessary to define the submission templates as those are available on the remote machine.
 In addition the other
 resources have to be identical on both systems.
 The easiest way to achieve this is to copy the resource directory once
 the installation is working on the remote machine.

 #### Submit to multiple Remote HPC Clusters
-Finally pyiron also supports configuring multiple HPC clusters.
+Finally, pyiron also supports configuring multiple HPC clusters.
 In this case rather than creating a `queue.yaml` file
 in the queues resource directory we create a `clusters.yaml` file with the following content:

 ```